LisaBChen/CS-4395-Portfolio/docs/index.md

-## Welcome to Lisa's Sample Portfolio
+## Welcome to Lisa's Class Portfolio

 *Write a couple of sentences about yourself here.*